turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 yard 'lib/**/*.rb' 'app/**/*.rb'
 ```

-This step is familiar to the previous build step that we defined.
-After the build step finishes successfully it will continue to the next step.
-Here we have the application generate documentation through the [YARD](http://yardoc.org/) gem.
+The script in this step is similar to the script in the previous build step.
+After the build step finishes successfully, Jenkins will continue on to the documentation step.
+In this step, we have the application generate documentation with the [YARD](http://yardoc.org/) gem.

-The following will generate output into the `doc` directory within your workspace.
-This documentation can be included with the Jenkin's job page with the assistance of the [DocLinks Plugin](http://wiki.hudson-ci.org/display/HUDSON/DocLinks+Plugin).
+This documentation step will generate output in the `doc` directory within your workspace.
+This documentation can be included on the Jenkins job page by using the [DocLinks Plugin](http://wiki.hudson-ci.org/display/HUDSON/DocLinks+Plugin).

 The _DocLinks Plugin_ provides a *Post-build Action* named *Publish documents* which allow you define:

 * title - the name as it appears on the job page
 * description - additional information about the documentation
-* directory to archive - the directory where the documentation exists (in the above example `doc`).
+* directory to archive - the directory where the documentation exists (in the above example `doc`)
-* Index file - it assumes `index.html` which is correct for YARD but you can always specify a value.
+* index file - it assumes `index.html` which is correct for YARD; other values may be specified

 #### Adding a Coverage Step

-Providing code coverage documentation is extremely simple if you use the [simplecov](https://github.com/colszowka/simplecov) gem.
+Providing code coverage documentation is extremely simple if you use the [SimpleCov](https://github.com/colszowka/simplecov) gem.

-1. Add SimpleCov to your `Gemfile` with and `bundle install`:
+1. Add SimpleCov to your `Gemfile` and then `bundle install`:

         gem 'simplecov', :require => false, :group => :test

-2. Load and launch SimpleCov **at the very top** of your `test/test_helper.rb` (*or `spec_helper.rb`, cucumber `env.rb`, or whatever
-   your preferred test framework uses*):
+2. Load and launch SimpleCov **at the very top** of your `test/test_helper.rb` (*or `spec_helper.rb`, cucumber `env.rb`, or whichever file your preferred test framework uses*):

         require 'simplecov'
         SimpleCov.start

         # Previous content of test helper now starts here

-      **Note:** If SimpleCov starts after your application code is already loaded (via `require`), it won't be able to track your files and their coverage!
+      **Note:** If SimpleCov starts after your application code is already loaded (via `require`), it will not be able to track your files and their coverage!
       The `SimpleCov.start` **must** be issued **before any of your application code is required!**

-After installation anytime that you run your test suite coverage information will be generated to `coverage/index.html`.
+When running your test suite coverage after installation of SimpleCov, coverage information will be placed in `coverage/index.html`.
 Using the [DocLinks Plugin](http://wiki.hudson-ci.org/display/HUDSON/DocLinks+Plugin) you can easily include the generated documentation on the Jenkin's job page.